ant-design/ant-design/components/breadcrumb/demo/withIcon.md

 ## en-US

-Icon should in the front of text.
+The icon should be placed in front of the text.

 ````jsx
 import { Breadcrumb, Icon } from 'antd';